-The Department will visit the contract worksite to conduct reviews to ensure compliance with DBE requirements.
+LPA/Subrecipient will conduct reviews to ensure compliance with DBE requirements.
 The reviews may include, among other activities, interview of DBEs and their employees and the contractor and its employees.
 The contractor shall cooperate in the review and make its employees available.
-The contractor shall inform the Engineer in advance when each DBE will be working on the project to help facilitate reviews.
+The contractor shall inform the LPA/Subrecipient in advance when each DBE will be working on the project to help facilitate reviews.

-The Department reserves the right to inspect all records of the contractor and all records of the DBEs and non-DBE subcontractors concerning this contract.
-The contractor must make all documents related to all contracts available to ADOT upon request in accordance with Subsection 107.18.
+LPA/Subrecipient reserves the right to inspect all records of the contractor and all records of the DBEs and non-DBE subcontractors concerning this contract.
+The contractor must make all documents related to all contracts available to the LPA/Subrecipient upon request.

-In accordance with Subsection 108.01 of the specifications, the contractor shall provide to the Engineer, at the pre-construction conference, copies of all completed and signed subcontracts, purchase orders, invoices, etc., with all committed DBEs.
+The contractor shall provide to the LPA/Subrecipient, at the pre-construction conference, copies of all completed, approved, and signed subcontracts, purchase orders, invoices, etc., with all committed DBEs.
 These documents shall include the AZ UTRACS Registration number for the subcontractor or materials supplier.

 Use of every DBE listed on the DBE Intended Participation Affidavit Summary is a condition of this contract.
-The contractor shall utilize the specific DBEs listed to perform the work and supply the materials for which each is listed on the Intended Participation Affidavit Summary unless the contractor obtains the Department's written consent.
-The contractor shall not be entitled to any payment for work or material that is not performed or supplied by the listed DBE, unless the Department has consented in writing.
+The contractor shall utilize the specific DBEs listed to perform the work and supply the materials for which each is listed on the Intended Participation Affidavit Summary unless the contractor obtains written consent from the LPA/Subrecipient with BECO concurrence.
+The contractor shall not be entitled to any payment for work or material that is not performed or supplied by the listed DBE, unless the contractor obtains written consent from the LPA/Subrecipient with BECO concurrence.